#southerncalifornia #autoaccident #injurylawyer #napolinlaw #caraccident #personalinjury #autoaccidentlawyers

 What to Do After a Southern California Car Accident Collision

-Southern California Auto Accident - In the state of California, if you are involved in a car accident, there are steps you must take to prevent being charged with a criminal offense.
+Southern California Auto Accident Injury Lawyer - In the state of California, if you are involved in a car accident, there are steps you must take to prevent being charged with a criminal offense.
 The first thing you should do is stop and assess the situation.
 Determine if there has been any injuries or deaths.
 In Southern California if you don't stop at the scene of an accident you can face criminal hit and run charges, even if you did not cause the accident.
 Even if there is only property damage involved with no one hurt, you must still stop.
-If you hit a parked car, and you can't locate the owner, you should leave a note with you with your name and address.
-The accident should be reported to the local police or the California Highway Patrol.
+If you hit a parked car, and you can't locate the owner, you should leave a note with your name and address.
+Accidents should also be reported to the local police or the California Highway Patrol.

 If you are involved in a Southern California car accident you must show your registration card, driver's license, and evidence of insurance to the other party in the accident.
 If the police show up, be prepared to show these things to the police.
 If there is no proof of insurance, you could face a citation and fine.
 Also, all car accidents must be reported to the DMV within 10 days if there is a death involved, or if there is damage over $750.
 A report of Traffic Accident Occurring in Southern California form must then distributed to insurance companies, police, and other administrative agencies as may be required by law.
 Here is what must be reported in the SR-1 form.